Welcome to the BRACE trial

 Hear from Professor Nigel Curtis, Chief Principal Investigator of the BRACE trial, as he discusses whether BCG vaccine might protect healthcare workers against COVID-19.

-Introducing the BRACE COVID-19-Specific vaccine sub-study (BCOS)
+BRACE COVID-19-Specific vaccine sub-study (BCOS)

 The BRACE trial has introduced a sub-study at selected sites in Australia and Brazil to investigate whether it’s possible to predict who remains susceptible to SARS-CoV-2 variants despite previous COVID-19 disease or COVID-19-specific vaccination.
 The sub-study will look at whether BCG vaccine, by boosting the immune system, improves the response to Pfizer, AstraZeneca and CoronaVac vaccines.